 Happy Friday tout le monde!
 I don’t know about you, but this week has flown by for me.
 Not that I’m any less pleased about it being (practically) the weekend!
-And I’m going to celebrate by telling you about this absolutely FAB place I discovered last Friday.
+And I’m going to celebrate by telling you about this absolutely FABULOUS place I discovered last Friday.

 I say ‘discovered’… It was discovery by way of recommendation, rather than one I simply stumbled across – my lovely colleague sent me a long list of her favourite eateries and watering holes in Paris with the insistence that I start trying them out tout de suite and giving her my feedback.
 Which reminds me, I do actually need to tell her I went here.
 Oops.